 There are a number of treatments that may help if you have primary dysmenorrhoea:

 - Keep active and try gentle massage and relaxation techniques.

 - Warmth.
 You may find it soothing to hold a hot water bottle against your lower tummy (abdomen), or to have a hot bath.
 The pain often does not last long, and this may be all that you need.
-(Be careful not to burn yourself with a hot water bottle which is too hot.)
+(Be careful not to burn yourself with a hot water bottle that is too hot.)

 - Welling Homeopathy Treatment for painful periods include homeopathy medicines for acute pain relief for instant relief